Rinderpest: Eradication

 The Mariner method continued to be used in those two locations (the Horn and Pakistan) to track down possible lingering refugia in the coming years.
 In 2008, scientists involved in rinderpest eradication efforts believed a good chance existed that rinderpest would join smallpox as officially "wiped off the face of the planet".
 The FAO, which had been co-ordinating the global eradication program for the disease, announced in November 2009 that it expected the disease to be eradicated within 18 months.

 In October 2010, the FAO announced it was confident the disease has been eradicated.
 The agency said that "[a]s of mid 2010, FAO is confident that the rinderpest virus has been eliminated from Europe, Asia, Middle East, Arabian Peninsula, and Africa," which were the locations where the virus had been last reported.
-Eradication was confirmed by the World Organization for Animal Health on 25 May 2011.
+Eradication was confirmed by the OIE on 25 May 2011.

 On 28 June 2011, FAO and its members countries officially recognized global freedom from the deadly cattle virus.
 On this day, the FAO Conference, the highest body of the UN agency, adopted a resolution declaring the eradication of rinderpest.
 The resolution also called on the world community to follow up by ensuring that samples of rinderpest viruses and vaccines be kept under safe laboratory conditions and that rigorous standards for disease surveillance and reporting be applied.
-"While we are celebrating one of the greatest successes for FAO and its partners, I wish to remind you that this extraordinary achievement would not have been possible without the joint efforts and strong commitments of governments, the main organizations in Africa, Asia and Europe, and without the continuous support of donors and international institutions", FAO Director-General Jacques Diouf commented.
+"While we are celebrating one of the greatest successes for FAO and its partners, I wish to remind you that this extraordinary achievement would not have been possible without the joint efforts and strong commitments of governments, the main organizations in Africa, Asia, and Europe, and without the continuous support of donors and international institutions", FAO Director-General Jacques Diouf commented.

-The rinderpest eradication effort is estimated to have cost $5 billion.
+The rinderpest eradication effort is estimated to have cost US$5 billion.

 Stocks of the rinderpest virus are still maintained by highly specialized laboratories.
 In 2015, FAO launched a campaign calling for the destruction or sequestering of the remaining stocks of rinderpest virus in laboratories in 24 countries, citing risks of inadvertent or malicious release.

 On 14 June 2019, the largest stock of the rinderpest virus was destroyed at the Pirbright Institute.

 Use as a biological weapon

 Rinderpest was one of more than a dozen agents the United States government researched as potential biological weapons before terminating its biological weapons program.

-Rinderpest is of concern as a biological weapon for the following reasons:
+Rinderpest is of concern as a biological weapon for these reasons: